-Feature life cycles are established and maintained in accordance with a set of published rules.
+Feature life cycles are established and maintained in accordance with a set of rules; details of which can be found later in this chapter.
 Essentially, these rules indicate when an OS MasterMap feature will be retained and when it will be replaced, for different types of feature and different change scenarios.
-These rules are not only there to guide surveyors (from Ordnance Survey) collecting and attributing the features but also to provide customers with a consistent definition of how real-world change is handled by Ordnance Survey.
+These rules are not only there to guide surveyors (from Ordnance Survey) collecting and attributing the features, but also to provide customers with a consistent definition of how real-world change is handled by Ordnance Survey.